mindcandy/puppet-dynamicdynamodb/README.md

                   ]
     }

-The "tables" variable in the module takes an array of hash arrays, where the key for the has array is either the name of a specifc table or alternatively a regex if you want to configure multiple tables at once (see the Dynamic DynamoDB docs [here](http://dynamic-dynamodb.readthedocs.org/en/latest/configuration_options.html#global-configuration) for more details).
+The "tables" variable in the module takes an array of hashes that contain a hash of the required config.
+The key for the hash is either the name of a specific table or alternatively a regex if you want to configure multiple tables at once (see the Dynamic DynamoDB docs [here](http://dynamic-dynamodb.readthedocs.org/en/latest/configuration_options.html#global-configuration) for more details).

 If you choose to use individual hash arrays for each table then the module will iterate these when creating the configuration file from the erb template.
 The resulting config file will be put in "/etc/dynamicdynamodb/dynamic-dynamoddb.conf".

+For more info about the config file and its options see [here](http://dynamic-dynamodb.readthedocs.org/en/latest/example_configuration.html)

 DEFAULTS
 --------

-All the defaults for the module can be found in params.pp and are as follows:
+All the defaults for the module can be found in params.pp and are as follows.

     $aws_access_key_id        = 'UNSET'
     $aws_secret_access_key_id = 'UNSET'